Stuffing a Turkey: Is It Safe?

 No, stuffing a turkey the night before gives bacteria more time to soak into your stuffing, increasing the risk of foodborne illness.
 To prevent this, add the prepared stuffing to the turkey just before cooking.

 Tips for Cooking Stuffing

 If you've reviewed the safety information and still want to move forward with stuffing your turkey, we have some additional tips.
 Follow our guidelines to ensure your stuffing is safe to eat and the quality of your turkey isn't compromised in the process.

 Try these tips for cooking stuffing inside your turkey:

 - Once the turkey has reached 165 degrees, carve off the white meat and let it rest.
 Then, put the remaining turkey and stuffing back in the oven until the stuffing reaches 165 degrees.
 White meat dries out faster than dark meat, so taking it off ensures that you can cook your stuffing safely without drying out the meat.

 - When your turkey is 2/3 of the way done cooking, create an aluminum foil tent over it.
-The aluminum foil will help keep the heat in and bring your stuffing up to safe temperature faster.
+The aluminum foil will help keep heat in and raise your stuffing to safe temperature faster.